 - Ages: 4-7

-- Materials: Paper, nontoxic water and paint pre-mixed by an adult, straws, parental guidance, googly eyes or writing utensils.
+- Materials: Paper, nontoxic water and paint pre-mixed by an adult, straws, parental guidance, googly eyes, or writing utensils.

 Have your child name something that they are currently worried about.
 Then place a few drops of paint that you have gently mixed with a few drops of water onto the child’s paper.
 Have the child practice mindfulness breathing.
-In through the nose and out through the mouth slowly and deep.
+In through the nose and out through the mouth slowly and deeply.

 Then have the child practice this mindful breath with the straw.
 Explain that this type of breathing helps with worry and stress.
 Then have the child focus on their worry and use this breath to blow air through the straw to spread the paint around on the paper.